zkoss/zkessentials-book/shadow_components/reuse_components_with_template.md

 ```

-## Apply a Template inside a Template
+## Applying a Template inside a Template
-Everything is fine so far except those sub-menu are not rendered.
-That's because in template `menu`, we just render a menu node itself as a `<nav>` and doesn't render its sub-menu.
-A node in a sub-menu is also a menu node, and it could also have sub-menu.
-We still need to render a sub-menu node like we do for a menu node, using a control structure.
-The best thing is: we don't need to repeat ourselves in template `menu` again.
+Everything is fine so far except for the fact those sub-menus are not rendered.
+That's because in template `menu`, we only render a menu node itself to a `<nav>` and don't render its sub-menu.
+A node in a sub-menu is also a menu node, and it can also have a sub-menu.
+We still need to render a sub-menu node like what we do for a menu node, by using a control structure.
+The best thing is: we don't need to repeat ourselves in template `menu` .
 We can just apply the template `iterate` to iterate a collection of menu nodes recursively.

-**All 3 templates used in this example**
+**All 3 templates are used in this example**
 ```xml
 <template name="menu">
     <nav label="@load(menuItem.label)" iconSclass="@load(menuItem.iconSclass)">